Mikele11/Udemy-React-lerning/README.md

 <a name="setState"></a>setState - This is a function for changing a state that redraws changes to DOM

 <a name="inline"></a>Inline style - This is a description of the styles inside the component

+<a name="conditional"></a>Conditional render - conditional rendering in the react works like you do in javascript.
+Here you need the boolean values and unary operator **?**

 ## Questions